person-al/person-al.github.io/_posts/2021-07-07-🌱-the-ability-to-go-public-on-day-1-is-a-trap.md

 > Jiho pointed out the paradox in building communities at scale: The community needs to be small first to work when it gets really big.
 That’s what makes Axie hard to copy -- if you build a competitor now, you’re going to attract the kind of people who want to find the next Axie, not the kind of people who are actually interested in moving gaming forward.

 [^board]: After all, launching a governance token basically means you've gone public and made your user base your board.

+**Update, Fri Nov 19 2021:** @imdanielallan touched on the personal impact of these feelings [on Mirror](https://mirror.xyz/danielallan.eth/7avCPrr08XK6fPkqCPXDVC-qoxkUhFK6exQQ9ZgL8v0).
+A musical artist who launched a token successfully, he's suddenly confronted with the idea that his "shareholders" may be more investors than fans.
+As he puts it:

+> Do people value my music - the very vehicle that got me here - or are they more interested in this experiment and less the artistic effort that went in to the songs?

 **Inspired by:** [Yup.io forum](https://forum.yup.io/t/discovering-new-use-cases-for-yup/36)